aircodelabs/Hydrogen/README.md

 ## Build Cloud Functions

-You can easily build functions in `./functions` directory.
+You can easily build your function api in `./functions` directory.

 1. With `*.js` or `*.cjs`